Lombiq/DotNest-Knowledge-Base/topics/gdpr-compliance.md

 Please note that all DotNest sites gather anonymous usage statistics so we have data to improve the platform.
 Such data is collected in accordance of our [privacy policy](https://lombiq.com/privacy-policy) using Google Analytics and Azure Application Insights.
 As an owner of a DotNest site it's your responsibility to make your visitors aware about this and any further data collection, cookies’ usage taking place on this site and guarantee the site’s compliance with GDPR.

 To help you with this we've included the [Lombiq.Privacy module](https://github.com/Lombiq/Orchard-Privacy).
-Note that using the module won't make your site automatically GDPR-compliant, you'll need to create a privacy policy for your site at least as wel land link it from the various consent-collecting texts.
+Note that using the module won't make your site automatically GDPR-compliant, you'll need to create a privacy policy for your site at least as well and link it from the various consent-collecting texts.

 ## Privacy consent banner for any data collection and analytics